Calculate Your No Contact Timeline: Free Tool

 The no contact rule usually lasts between 1-4+ weeks.
 Sometimes just a few days.
 Although do note I speak from the perspective of repairing breakups.
 If you are moving on from the relationship, you might never contact your ex again.

-Because it depends on your situation.
-As there isn't a one-size-fits-all answer (despite what some claim.)
+Understand: it depends on your situation.
+There isn't a one-size-fits-all answer.

-To get closer to the right answer, you'll want to take into account:
+To get close to the right answer, you'll want to take into account:

-- The level of drama involved at the time of the breakup.
+- The relationship stage you were in at the time of the breakup;

 Those two get you to a better position to determine a reasonable no contact duration.

-Relationships go through predictable stages of development (honeymoon, stabilising, long term etc.)
+Relationships go through predictable stages of development.
+Typically like this:

-Generally, the later the stage of your relationship, the more space you'll want to give.
-But that's a rough rule.
+Generally, the later the stage of your relationship, the more space you'll want to give, or can give (space is useful, so it's useful to use it when you can.)

 Here's how it breaks down:

-Early dating (0-3 months): 3-7 days.
-You barely know each other.
-Long gaps feel permanent.
+Early dating (0-3 months): 3-7 days .
+You barely know each other, so long gaps feel permanent.

 HOW this 2nd part affects your “no contact duration” is harder to explain.